sbasegmez/lotusnotus/docs/posts/imported/2011-01-customizing-quickr-for-domino-8.5.1-part-1.md

 I am still working on the new theme.
 I will blog more about my improvements.
 However, there are still unresolved issues for me and waiting for your comments.

 * I still don't know how I can customize the landing page.
-I think I will play with some elements in lotusquickr\\main.nsf database.
+I think I will play with some elements in `lotusquickr\main.nsf` database.
-* It may be a good idea to put 'What's new page' on the home page of the place.
+* It may be a good idea to put "What's new page" on the home page of the place.
 * A convenient method to change the content layout is needed.
 I can play with some XSL files to relocate RSS link for instance.
 But modifying standard widget elements may create problems in upgrades.
 * I want to change business card widget.